groupmm/libsoni/paper/paper.md

 upbeat positions).
 To facilitate this classification, similar to librosa [@McFeeRLEMBN15_librosa_Python], the TSE module allows for generating distinguishable stimuli with different ``colorations'' that can be easily associated with the different categories.
-Additionally, the TSE module enables the playback of pre-recorded stimuli at different relative time positions and, if specified by suitable parameter settings, with time-scale modifications and pitch shifting.
+Additionally, the TSE module enables the playback of pre-recorded stimuli at different relative time positions and, if specified by suitable parameter settings, with time--scale modifications and pitch shifting.

 ## Fundamental Frequency (\texttt{libsoni.f0})
 When describing a specific song, we often have the ability to sing or hum the main melody, which can be loosely